walmartlabs/concord-website/docs/plugins/kube.md

 Concord supports running the [kubectl](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) command line tool for working with Kubernetes clusters with the `kubectl` task.
-The task only supports two actions [`apply`](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#kubectl-apply) and [`delete`](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#bulk-operations-in-kubectl).
+The task supports actions [`apply`](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#kubectl-apply) and [`delete`](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#bulk-operations-in-kubectl). directly.
+Any other command submitted as action is simply forwarded.

 ### Applying `k8s` directory to All Azure Clusters as Administrator